Streaming (SSE)¶

 Passes LangGraph's astream_events (v2) output straight through as events

 events — the full event firehose, serialized as-is.
+Exclusive: cannot be

-updates, messages, messages-tuple, tasks, checkpoints, debug,
+values, updates, messages, messages-tuple, tasks, checkpoints,

-custom — skeino calls graph.astream(stream_mode=...) and forwards each
+debug, custom — skeino calls graph.astream(stream_mode=...) and

 The recognised modes are values, messages, messages-tuple, tasks,